 Other Properties of the Score & Reporting Section

-- Report ID: Report ID is a unique identification number, which is automatically generated by ActivePresenter.
-You can change from this default number to the meaningful text as in the below example for easy identification:
+Report ID is a unique identification number, which is automatically generated by ActivePresenter.
+You can change from this default number to the meaningful text for easy identification:

 Note that only text that contains alphabetical and numerical characters (A-Z, a-z, 0-9) and the symbol underscore (_) is allowed.
 The maximum length is 250 characters.

-- Shuffle Answer: This property only exists in some types of questions, including True/False, Multiple Choice, Multiple Response, Sequence, and Drag-n-Drop.
+This property only exists in some types of questions, including True/False, Multiple Choice, Multiple Response, and Drag-n-Drop.

 If you select the Shuffle Answer check box, answer options of the question will be mixed up when it is presented to learners.